Hall of Fame

 The Trade That Changed Everything

-On January 3, 1920, Red Sox owner Harry Frazee sold Babe Ruth to the New York Yankees for $100,000 -- a transaction that would become the most consequential in baseball history.
+On January 3, 1920, Red Sox owner Harry Frazee sold Babe Ruth to the Yankees for $100,000 -- a transaction that would become the most consequential in baseball history.
 Frazee needed cash to finance his Broadway productions, and Yankees owner Jacob Ruppert saw an opportunity to build a championship franchise around the game's most electrifying player.

 The deal launched what became known as the "Curse of the Bambino" in Boston and inaugurated a dynasty in the Bronx that would span decades.
+Boston wouldn't win another World Series for 86 years.
+The Yankees, meanwhile, won their first within four.

 Yankees Career